EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 After the command has executed, there should be two new files in the \object_detection\TFLite_model folder: tflite_graph.pb and tflite_graph.pbtxt.

 That’s it!
 The new inference graph has been trained and exported.
 This inference graph's architecture and operations are compatible with TensorFlow Lite's framework.
 However, the graph still needs to be converted to an actual TensorFlow Lite model.
-We'll do that in Step 2!
+We'll do that in Step 3.
+First, we have to build TensorFlow from source.
+On to Step 2!

 ### Step 2.
 Build TensorFlow From Source
 To convert the frozen graph we just exported into a model that can be used by TensorFlow Lite, we have to run it through the TensorFlow Lite Optimizing Converter (TOCO).
 Unfortunately, to use TOCO, we have to build TensorFlow from source on our computer.
 To do this, we’ll create a separate Anaconda virtual environment for building TensorFlow.